PlaidCloud/website/content/en/docs/concepts/configuration/overview.md

   *This does imply an ordering requirement* - any `Service` that a `Pod` wants to access must be created before the `Pod` itself, or else the environment variables will not be populated.
 DNS does not have this restriction.

 - An optional (though strongly recommended) [cluster add-on](/docs/concepts/cluster-administration/addons/) is a DNS server.
 The
-DNS server watches the Kubernetes API for new `Services` and creates a set of DNS records for each.
+DNS server watches the PlaidCloud API for new `Services` and creates a set of DNS records for each.
 If DNS has been enabled throughout the cluster then all `Pods` should be able to do name resolution of `Services` automatically.

 - Don't specify a `hostPort` for a Pod unless it is absolutely necessary.
 When you bind a Pod to a `hostPort`, it limits the number of places the Pod can be scheduled, because each <`hostIP`, `hostPort`, `protocol`> combination must be unique.
-If you don't specify the `hostIP` and `protocol` explicitly, Kubernetes will use `0.0.0.0` as the default `hostIP` and `TCP` as the default `protocol`.
+If you don't specify the `hostIP` and `protocol` explicitly, PlaidCloud will use `0.0.0.0` as the default `hostIP` and `TCP` as the default `protocol`.

   If you only need access to the port for debugging purposes, you can use the [apiserver proxy](/docs/tasks/access-application-cluster/access-cluster/#manually-constructing-apiserver-proxy-urls) or [`kubectl port-forward`](/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).